andrea-dm/Coursera_Capstone/REPORT.md

 The threshold value chosen to filter the neighborhoods out is 1000 inhabitants per km2.

-We are ready to clean out the noise!
+We are ready to clean out the noise.
 To do so, we run the DBSCAN algorithm with parameters `eps=1`, `min_samples=5`, `metric='cityblock'` on the one-hot encoded dataframe of all the venues retrieved via the Foursquare API.

 ![Zone_and_density](https://github.com/andrea-dm/Coursera_Capstone/blob/master/resources/neighborhoods_and_noise.jpg)